-This Peer on Peer Abuse training course is designed to help learners understand what peer on peer abuse is, the signs and types of it and what to do if you know or suspect a young person is experiencing peer on peer abuse.
+This online Peer-on-Peer Abuse training in schools will teach learners to understand what peer-on-peer abuse is, the signs and types of it, peer pressure and what to do if you know or suspect a young person is experiencing peer-on-peer abuse.

 The key points covered in this course are:

-Signs of peer-on-peer abuse, the affects and external influencing factors
+Signs of peer-on-peer abuse, the effects and external influencing factors

-What do if you know or suspect a young person is experiencing peer on peer abuse
+Learn what action to take if you know or suspect a young person is experiencing peer-on-peer abuse

-Choose how you want this Peer on Peer Abuse training course delivered:
+Choose how you want this Peer-on-Peer training course delivered:

 Just follow these four simple steps, sit back, relax and let us do the hard work for you and your team.